 How did this dualistic approach make it into Western theology?
 To answer this we provide some quotes from the authority on Christianity, The Catholic Church via their Encyclopedia.
 We refer to the 1907 version of the Catholic Encyclopedia.
 So, copies are limited.
 However, the information in this version is quite revealing.
 Clearly stated, they admit appropriating the beliefs, and practices from earlier ‘Pagan’ tradition in their entirety.

-Identification of pagan theology
+Identification of Pagan Ideology

 The first main construct of the evil adversary’s works hand-in-hand with blood sacrifice.